Guide

 Nitro runtime hooks

-You can use Nitro hooks to extend the default runtime behaviour of Nitro by registering custom (async or asnc) functions to the lifecycle events within plugins.
+You can use Nitro hooks to extend the default runtime behaviour of Nitro by registering custom (async or sync) functions to the lifecycle events within plugins.

 Example: